-Orthogonal States – Modeling Concurrency Cleanly
+Orthogonal States in Statecharts – Modeling Parallel Behavior and Concurrency

 In real-world systems, things often happen at the same time — or at least, independently.
 For example, a washing machine might be heating water while spinning the drum.
 A robot might be tracking its position while checking for obstacles.